Intermodalics/pickit-docs/docs/documentation/detection/teach/explaining-the-teach-detection-parameters.rst

 .. image:: /assets/images/Documentation/teach-model-grid-22.png

-A list of thaught models is shown accompanied by their ID and the number of points.
+A list of taught models is shown accompanied by their ID and the number of points.
 By default, there are no models defined.

 Add a model